VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   See also: ISSYNCGRAPHROOT

-Help for ndi.file.navigator.epochdir/underlyingepochnodes is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.file.navigator.epochdir/underlyingepochnodes is inherited from superclass ndi.epoch.epochset
 ```

 ---